-Figure F-1 below depicts the sequence of processing.
+Figure E-1 below depicts the sequence of processing.
 Certain check failures in Phases 1-3 prevent progress to later phases (because information needed to test conditions is not available).
 If one of these checks fails, processing of other checks in the current phase is allowed to proceed, but subsequent phases cannot be executed due to a lack of necessary information.